A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata

 \subsection{Feature Importance Analysis}

 A feature importance analysis was conducted using the final Random Forest model to identify the most influential factors in predicting student performance.
-The results, visualized in detail in Table \ref{tab:feature_analysis}, reveal a clear hierarchy among the variables, confirming the systemic nature of academic achievement.
+The results, detailed in Table \ref{tab:feature_analysis}, reveal a clear hierarchy among the variables, confirming the systemic nature of academic achievement.

 The analysis unequivocally demonstrates that school-level indicators are the most dominant predictors.
 The school's average socioeconomic level~\footnote{The school socioeconomic level indicator is a composite measure calculated by INEP.
-It is derived from the average of individual student socioeconomic scores, which are based on questionnaire responses.
+It is derived from the average of individual students' socioeconomic scores, based on questionnaire responses.
 Finally, schools are categorized into distinct groups or levels (e.g., Level I, II, III, etc.), which reflect the aggregate socioeconomic profile of their student body~\citep{inep2021nota}.} emerged as the single most powerful feature, underscoring the profound impact of the student body's collective background on individual outcomes.
 Following this, other systemic variables such as the percentage of teachers with adequate training and the student participation rate in the SAEB test reinforce this finding, suggesting that the overall quality and engagement level of the school environment are critical~\citep{prado}.

-The preeminence of the school's average socioeconomic level as the top predictor aligns with the seminal findings of the \cite{sep-equal-ed-opportunity} Report, which first established that family and school socioeconomic context are paramount in determining student achievement.
-More recent large-scale meta-analyses, such as \cite{Hattie}, consistently rank socioeconomic factors among the most significant influences on student performance, as seen in visible learning.
+The preeminence of the school's average socioeconomic level as the top predictor aligns with a long tradition in the sociology of education, going back to the foundational claim that family and school socioeconomic context are paramount in determining student achievement \citep{sep-equal-ed-opportunity}.
+More recent large-scale meta-analyses, such as \citet{Hattie}'s \textit{Visible Learning} synthesis, consistently rank socioeconomic factors among the most significant influences on student performance.